Tohoku, Honshu's Great Northeast

 Suggested Lunch: Oma Tuna and fresh local seafood

 Suggested Ryokan: Hotel New Yagen in Yagen Onsen

-Today, your Luxury Tohoku tour comes to an end.
+Today, your luxury Tohoku tour comes to an end.
 You will board a bullet train for Tokyo, or on to your next destination.

-We offer fun tours that can be enjoyed along with your children.
-We can also arrange for child care, and a doctor or nurse should the unfortunate need arise.
+Travel with Kids | We offer exciting tours that can be enjoyed along with your children.
+We can also make arrangements for child care or other needs that may arise.